yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 If the change requires data on disk to change, a full table rewrite will be done and the following semantics apply:
 - This action is unsafe, so concurrent DMLs may be dropped and should not be performed while an alter column type operation is happening.
 - The action creates an entirely new table under the hood, and concurrent DMLs may not be reflected in the new table which can lead to correctness issues.
-- This action is not compatible with: partitioned tables, tables with rules, and tables with CDC streams.
+- This action is not compatible with partitioned tables, tables with rules, and tables with CDC streams.
 - If the operation fails, it is possible that the existing table is renamed in DocDB.
 This may lead to issues like yb-admin commands that take table name.
 - If the operation fails, a new dangling table may exist.
 - Altering the data type of a foreign key column is not supported.